JoshuaGross/mongoose-subpopulate/Readme.md

 Mongoose-subpopulate also handles ObjectIDs better than vanilla mongoose, and allows you to save a sub-object to another object without fear of it being cast to an ObjectId, as with vanilla Mongoose.

-Currently Mongoose-subpopulate is only working with Mongoose 2.7 (untested in Mongoose 3 because I haven't upgraded yet).
-If you need to use Mongoose 3, please fork, fix, and send me a pull request.
+Mongoose-subpopulate supports Mongoose 3.x and Mongoose 2.7.

 Installation
 ============